Frequent General Questions Regarding Dental Procedure Codes

 7. Why don't third-party payers cover all CDT Code procedures?

 The CDT Code is a taxonomy that enables codified documentation of services provided.
-A dental benefit plan reflects the purchaser’s decision on what services will be covered for plan’s cost.
-This is why dental benefit plan documents contain coverage limitations and exclusions provisions.
+A dental benefit plan reflects the purchaser’s decision on what services will be covered for the plan’s cost.
+A dental benefit plan’s coverage limitations and exclusions provisions identify those procedures reportable with a valid CDT code that may not be covered.

 8. Doesn't HIPAA require a third-party payer to cover every procedure code listed on a claim submission?